FiazMushfeq/Personal-Expense-Tracker/AUTO_START_GUIDE.md

 ```

 ### Features:
+- Checks if PostgreSQL is running; starts it if not (Homebrew installations)
-- Checks if server is already running
+- Checks if backend server is already running
 - Starts backend server in background
 - Activates Python virtual environment if available
 - Starts Flutter frontend
 - Handles cleanup on exit (Ctrl+C)

+---

 ## Method 3: VS Code Launch Configuration

-Use VS Code's compound launch configuration to start both services.
+Use VS Code's compound launch configuration to start all services.

 ### To use:
 1. Open the project in VS Code